-- Certification and ash tolerance/limitations for airframe and engine - Measurement of relevant particle size and concentration and chemical (gases, aerosols, acid) contents - ► Modelling - Management of limited airspace
+- ▶ Certification and ash tolerance/limitations for airframe, engine and components - Measurement of relevant particle size and concentration and chemical (gases, aerosols, acid) contents - ► Modelling - ► Management of limited airspace

-IFALPA strongly believes that several issues must be resolved to guarantee safe flight in a volcanic ash environment with maximum flexible use of the available airspace.
+Recommendation 7: IFALPA strongly believes that several issues must be resolved to guarantee safe flight in a volcanic ash environment with maximum flexible use of the available airspace.
 The underlying goal should always be to plan a flight path that will be free from significant ash hazards.
 To achieve this goal the following requirements shall be accomplished: